AdamStuckert/LabOnboarding/README.md

 The lab is dedicated to providing a harassment-free experience for everyone, regardless of age, disability, gender identity, race, religion (or lack thereof), or sexual orientation.
 Respect for diversity of the human condition is a non-negotiable expectation in the lab.

 My goal is to cultivate a group of curious minds to pursue education and knowledge that contribute to each other's growth.
+Ask questions.
+Please don't be afraid to ask for clarification; if you are confused someone else likely is too.
 Lab members should be a participating member of the lab community.
 This means attending lab meetings, helping each other out with protocols/writing, etc. I don't have specific expectations for when you are present on campus because people have different internal clocks.
 I tend to be on campus 0915-1600.
 So those are the times I am most likely to be available to meet and assist you, and I would like you to overlap with those hours at least several hours a week.

 ## Required training